LeanSight/xlcalculator/docs/DEVELOPMENT_METHODOLOGY.md

 ### Code Analysis Framework
 1. **Search for Patterns**: Identify all instances of problematic patterns
-2. **Categorize by Legitimacy**: Distinguish between Excel-compliant and ATDD violations
+2. **Categorize by Legitimacy**: Distinguish between specification-compliant and ATDD violations
 3. **Evidence-Based Verification**: Use official documentation to confirm legitimacy
 4. **Document with Context**: Provide clear explanations and recommendations
 5. **Prioritize by Impact**: Focus on architectural changes over individual fixes